Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 Do we really want to motivate civic participation through fear of deportation, racial profiling, and families being broken up?

-Stop the terrorists!
+Stop the terrorist.

-Hell yes, you do!
+Hell yes, you do.

 That's exactly what you want.

-You are by all rights, Luis, you should be demanding that Trump not be thrown off Saturday Night Live.
+By all rights, Luis, you should be demanding that Trump not be thrown off Saturday Night Live.

 If all of these benefits are accruing to the Democrat Party, if all these people tell you can't wait to register, they can't wait to vote.